filakhtov/gentoo-use-docs/www-client/chromium.md

 It is recommended to disable this flag for maximum Chromium stability.

+### system-zstd
+Add the `zstd` parameter to the `--system-libraries` option for the `build/linux/unbundle/replace_gn_files.py` script to replace bundled Zstd library with the system-wide version to link against.

+It is recommended to disable this flag for maximum Chromium stability.

 ### vaapi
 Can't be used together with the `headless` flag.
 Pass the `use_vaapi=true` option to the `gn gen` command.
 Enable support for VA-API (Video Acceleration API) hardware accelerated video decoding using a compatible graphics adapter.
 Note: VA-API is not officially supported on Linux and is disabled at runtime, so it is necessary to enable it via the `enable-accelerated-video-decode` flag.